deviceplug/btleplug/README.md

   - [Tracking issue here](https://github.com/deviceplug/btleplug/issues/13)
   - Please hold off on filing more issues until base implementation is landed.

+### Linux Device Discovery Cavaet

+Note that using Event Based Discovery on Bluez (Linux) can cause very odd issues with service discovery, timeouts, and general weirdness.
+See [Issue 165](https://github.com/deviceplug/btleplug/issues/165) for more info, but for now it's recommended to use polling on linux (as seen in the `subscribe_notify_characteristic` example) instead of event driven device discovery (as seen in the `event_driven_discovery` example).

 ### macOS permissions note